22 January 1971 Surgut Aeroflot Antonov An-12 crash

-The 1971 January 22 Surgut Aeroflot Antonov An-12 crash occurred on 22 January 1971, when an Aeroflot Antonov An-12B, registered CCCP-11000, flying from Omsk Tsentralny Airport, in the Soviet Union's (RSFSR), crashed 15 km short of the runway on approach to Surgut International Airport, Surgut, RSFSR.
+The 22 January 1971 Surgut Aeroflot Antonov An-12 crash occurred when an Aeroflot Antonov An-12B, registered CCCP-11000, flying from Omsk Tsentralny Airport, in the Soviet Union's (RSFSR) on 22 January 1971, crashed 15 km short of the runway on approach to Surgut International Airport, Surgut, RSFSR.
 An investigation found the aircraft's ice protection system was ineffective because the engine bleed air valves were closed during the flight; ice therefore built up on the aircraft causing it to go out of control.

 Aircraft

-The aircraft was an Antonov AN-12B with the aircraft registration 11000 (factory number - 5343610, a serial number showing some basic information about the aircraft, 5 for the last digit of the year of manufacture - 1965, 34 for the factory of origin - the Tashkent aviation factory, 36 for the production batch and 10 for the individual aircraft within that batch) this aircraft left the production line of the V. P. Chkalov Tashkent aviation production association on 3 December 1965 and by 2 February was handed over to the main directorate of the civil air fleet (the governmental organ tasked with overseeing aviation throughout the Soviet Union).
+The Antonov An-12B with registration CCCP-11000 and c/n 5343610 was manufactured by the Tashkent Aviation Plant on 3 December 1965 and by 2 February 1966 was handed over to the main directorate of the civil air fleet (the governmental organ tasked with overseeing aviation throughout the Soviet Union).
 The aircraft was then sent to the Syktyvkar aviation department of the Komi territorial directorate of the civil air fleet.
 At the time of the crash the aircraft had completed 5626 flying hours in total and 2578 landings.